YannickLepage/LoginModule/README.md

 the site.
 Authorized users must be added directly into the database.
 In this module I kind of break the mvc model of the website to avoid modifying too much file from the cms and to simplify installation.
+It also add a deconnexion link to the admin.php page so you can disconnect and come back to login page.

 ### Setting Steps :